HSaim/Clustering-Similarity/README.md

 # KMeans Project:
 The same work is done here as done in SOM project but the algorithm is KMeans

-# Comparison of KMeans and SOM
+Comparison of KMeans and SOM:

 Both algos give satisfactory results.

 # WS4JSimilarityCalculation Project: